abizerjafferjee/statistical_machine_translation/README.md

 The corpus used for this project is the Hansard records of the 36th Canadian Parliamnet.
 The data is pairs of correponsing english and french sentence lines.

-preprocess.py - processes each sentence for each language, counts unigrams and bigrams for the language corpus and creates a language model for each language.
+preprocess.py - Processes each sentence for each language.

+lm_train.py - Counts unigrams and bigrams for the language corpus and creates a language model for each language.

 log_prob.py - Calculates Maximum Likelihood Estimate or Delta-Smoothed estimate of sentence based on language model.